ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 ## Preventing Bias

-All of these suggestions use some form of Machine Learning and with this we know your model is only as good as your data.
+Some of these suggestions use some form of Machine Learning and with this we know your model is only as good as your data.

 We should use tools that allow us to analyse our use of these services and identify any negative biases that could occur and hold ourselves accountable to the highest standards.